Childhood in medieval England: Adolescence (ages 12–14)

 By age 12, the child began to take on a more serious role in family duties.
 Although according to canon law at the age of twelve girls could marry, this was relatively uncommon unless the child was an heiress or belonged to a family of noble birth.
 Peasant children at this age stayed at home and continued to learn and develop domestic skills and husbandry.
 Urban children moved out of their homes and into the homes of their employer, or master (depending on their future roles as servants or apprentices).
 Noble boys learned skills in arms, and noble girls learned to run households.
+Once married off, a young girl had no control over her body and all of her descions were made by her husband.
+It was not unusual for the young girl to get pregnant by her husband sexually abusing her when she was only in her teens.

 The end of childhood and entrance into adolescence was marked by leaving home and moving to the house of the employer (or master), entering a university or into church service.